Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 When removing a record or set of records, we need only identify which record(s) to remove using a WHERE clause:

-Once again, the WHERE clause is not required, but leaving it off would remove every record in the table, so it's essential.
+Once again, the WHERE clause is not required, but leaving it off would remove every record in the table, so it’s essential.

 **Overview**
 ------------